mia-platform/distribution/modules/disaster-recovery/velero/README.md

 configuration to the end user, and it will also need further configurations for setting up the authorization between velero and the AWS APIs.

-By default the flavor will setup velero to work with [EKS Pod Identities], and we suggest you to setup your EKS cluster to work with it if possible.
+By default the flavor will setup velero to work with [IAM Roles for Service Accounts], and we suggest you to setup your GKE cluster to work with it if possible.
+You then will have to add the correct annotations to the `velero` `ServiceAccount` accordingly with the documentation.

 The IAM Policy to assign the to service account is the following: